 Okanogan Douglas County Public Hospital District No. 1

-Our hospital district is the largest geographically in the state.
+Our hospital district is the largest geographically in the state, covering about 2,500 square miles in north Douglas County, south Okanogan County, and the Methow Valley.
 The communities we serve are Brewster, Bridgeport, Carlton, Mansfield, Mazama, Methow, Pateros, Twisp, and Winthrop.

 The district is outlined in bold in the map below.
 Click the image to view a larger version.